-In partnership with Readily Apparent Media, an Austin-based production company, in partnership with the Onondaga Historical Association won a 2019 Emmy© Award from the Mid-Atlantic Region of the Nation Academy of Television Arts and Sciences.
-Let ‘Em Know You’re There, a short documentary about Jim Tucker, a former NBA player who held the record for fastest triple-double for 60 years.
+A film by Readily Apparent Media, an Austin-based production company, in partnership with the Onondaga Historical Association won a 2019 Emmy© Award from the Mid-Atlantic Region of the Nation Academy of Television Arts and Sciences.
+Let ‘Em Know You’re There is a short documentary about Jim Tucker, a former NBA player who held the record for fastest triple-double for 60 years.
 Featuring animation that depicts a vibrant, unforgettable evening in Madison Square Garden in the 1950s, the film uses Jim’s record as a lens into a remarkable life outside of basketball.